alsnrbernardo/fsharp-web-server-showcase/README.md

 # score-api

-Mock REST API for CPF scoring based on F# Saturn's Template
+POC API for CPF scoring based on F# and the SAFE stack

 ### Setting the application up (from scratch)